-Valda Wilson initially trained at the Sydney Conservatorium of Music, where in 2008 she won the Opera Foundation Australia’s scholarship to the National Opera Studio London, where she sang the roles of Manon (Massenet), Micaela, Violetta, Ilia and Susanna.
+Valda Wilson, a native of Sydney, Australia, has already garnered international attention on the opera and concert stages of her homeland and Europe.
+She initially trained at the Sydney Conservatorium of Music, where in 2008 she won the Opera Foundation Australia’s scholarship to the National Opera Studio London, where she sang the roles of Manon (Massenet), Micaela, Violetta, Ilia and Susanna.
 In 2010 she was invited to join the Young Ensemble at the venerable Dresden Semperoper, where she sang a broad spectrum of roles, ranging from Pamina to the title role in Karl Amadeus Hartmann‘s Simplicius Simplicissimus.
 In 2012 she won the Stella Maris International Vocal Competition, and in that same year became a member of the Young Singers Project at the Salzburger Festspiele, singing Pamina in Zauberflöte für Kinder and covering the role of Pamina in Peter von Winter’s opera Das Labyrinth.